scchess/Qualimap/doc/analysis.rst

         - number of secondary alignments (duplicates are marked as SAM flag)
         - number of non-unique alignments (SAM format "NH" tag of a read is  more than one)
         - number of reads aligned to genes, also without any feature (intronic and intergenic)
-        - number of ambiguous alignments
+        - number of ambiguous alignments (belong to several genes)
         - number of unmapped reads.

     *Transcript coverage profile*